python-poetry/poetry/docs/dependency-specification.md

 Poetry assumes that we intend to use the latest commit on the `main` branch to build our project.

-You can explicit specify which branch, commit hash or tagged ref should be usd:
+You can explicitly specify which branch, commit hash or tagged ref should be usd:

 {{< tabs tabTotal="2" tabID1="git-rev-project" tabID2="git-rev-poetry" tabName1="[project]" tabName2="[tool.poetry]">}}